duckduckgo/duckduckgo-help-pages/_docs/email-protection/troubleshooting/how-do-i-change-my-forwarding-address.md

 title: How do I change my Email Protection forwarding address?
 nav_title: How do I change my Email Protection forwarding address?
 description: Your forwarding address can be changed from the Email Protection Settings “Account” tab in a supported browser.
-category: DuckDuckGo Email Protection Troubleshooting
+category: DuckDuckGo Email Protection
+sub_category: Troubleshooting
 order: 300
 ---